spf13/cobra-cli/README.md

 #### Optional flags:
-You can provide it your author name with the `--author` flag. e.g. `cobra init --author "Steve Francia spf@spf13.com"`
+You can provide it your author name with the `--author` flag. e.g. `cobra-cli init --author "Steve Francia spf@spf13.com"`

-You can provide a license to use with `--license` e.g. `cobra init --license apache`
+You can provide a license to use with `--license` e.g. `cobra-cli init --license apache`

 Use the `--viper` flag to automatically setup [viper](https://github.com/spf13/viper)